sadanand-singh/Blog/posts/plasmainstallation2017.rst

 .. code:: bash

-    psd
+    $ psd
     # First time running psd so please edit
     # /home/$USERNAME/.config/psd/psd.conf to your liking and run again.

-In the config file chnage the BROWSERS variables to "google-chrome qupzilla".
-Also, enable the use of overlayfs to improve sync speed and to use a smaller memory footprint.
+In the config file change the BROWSERS variables to "*google-chrome qupzilla*".
+Also, enable the use of *overlayfs* to improve sync speed and to use a smaller memory footprint.
 Do this in the USE_OVERLAYFS="yes" variable.

-{{% hl-text purple %}}
+{{% hl-text warning %}}
 Note: USE_OVERLAYFS feature requires a Linux kernel version of 3.18.0 or greater to work.
 {{% /hl-text %}}